Wyko/essential_deathworlders/content/books/good-training/12-wargames.md

 "Oh, Father Fyu!
 That was *maddening!"* Daar shook himself off.
 "Thank you."

 Walsh shook his head and chuckled, an expression Daar couldn’t quite interpret, but surmised was meant well.
-"Well…I guess I have a new friend."
+"Well...
+I guess I have a new friend."

 ---

-"So the end result is… technically a win for the humans, on the grounds that there’s still Coombes left alive."
+"So the end result is... technically a win for the humans, on the grounds that there’s still Coombes left alive."
 Powell summarized the exercise conclusions, which had been called off early once the ‘trap’ resulted in the death of, well, everyone.
 Everyone except Coombes.

 Which meant, of course, neither side had seen the full flower of their efforts.
 Coombes had himself set up in an absolute gem of a sniper’s nest, protecting his team’s flag and base.
 It would have taken serious effort to secure that flag.

 The Gaoians, meanwhile, booby-trapped their own base and flag, which of course was a device of Regaari’s envisioning.
 Daar entered the scenario with an absurd amount of demo ("There is no kill quite like overkill") and was keen to use it.
 He had the idea to trap ALL the things which would have taken too long.
-But with a little strategic thought…
+But with a little strategic thought...

 "Aww.
 And I put so much work into it, too!"
 Powell got the distinct impression Daar was *pouting.*